The History of Bay of Plenty Polytechnic

 Bay of Plenty Polytechnic celebrated its 30th anniversary with the "30 Years, 30 Heros" exhibit.

-The Bay of Plenty region reached a significant milestone in its tertiary education history on 1 May 2016 when Bay of Plenty Polytechnic merged with Waiariki Institute of Technology to become the third largest ITP in New Zealand.
+The Bay of Plenty region reached a significant milestone in its tertiary education history on 1 May 2016 when Bay of Plenty Polytechnic merged with Waiariki Institute of Technology (Waiariki Bay of Plenty Polytechnic) to become the third largest ITP in New Zealand.

 We are Toi Ohomai Institute of Technology!